Commerson's frogfish: Feeding and behavior

-As all frogfishes, A. hispidus is a voracious carnivore which attacks any small animals that pass within range, mainly other fish, but sometimes even congeners.
+As all frogfishes, A. commerson is a voracious carnivore that attacks any small animals that pass within range, mainly other fish, but sometimes even congeners.
 Commerson's frogfish has a benthic and solitary lifestyle.
-They gather during the mating period, but do not tolerate each other any more after the act of fertilization.
+They gather during the mating period, but do not tolerate each other anymore after the act of fertilization.
 The female can kill or eat the male if he stays close.
 It uses a small tuft of flattened appendage as a fishing lure.